 As a general rule, all native Australian animals are protected by law.
 State laws cover thetaking of protected animals and Commonwealth laws cover exporting or smuggling of wildlife.

-Under the National Parks and Wildlife Act 1972 (SA), any person who takes a protected animal or the eggs of a protected animal is liable to a fine of up to $10 000 or imprisonment for two years, depending on the type of animal or egg being taken [see s 51].
+Under the National Parks and Wildlife Act 1972 (SA), any person who takes a protected animal or the eggs of a protected animal can face penalties as significant as a fine of up to $100 000 or imprisonment for two years, depending on the type of animal or egg being taken [see s 51].
 The most serious penalties apply where the animal is of an endangered species.
-Protected animals can, however, be taken in certain circumstances during an open season proclaimed by the Governor or under a permit issued by the Minister [see ss 52 and 53].
+Protected animals can, however, be taken in certain circumstances during an open season proclaimed by the Minister or under a permit issued by the Minister [see ss 52 and 53].
 A person who has applied for, and been refused, a permit can seek a review of that decision in the South Australian Civil and Administrative Appeals Tribunal (SACAT) [see s 53A].

 As well as the offence of taking a protected animal, severe penalties also apply to:

 - keeping and selling protected animals without a permit; or

 - exporting and importing protected animals without a permit; or